ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time which may add overhead.
-If you do not wish to create a thread, pass a boolean as a second argument when attaching to the signal.
+If you do not wish to create a new thread each time, pass a boolean as a second argument when attaching to the signal.
+You can also have a single thread yield on the signal in a loop.
   ]]

   local render_callback=render:attach(function()
     lib.dosomething()
   end,true) --To disconnect the callback do render_callback:detach()

+  --You can also do it this way, which may be better than the method above. local render_loop=thread.new(function()
+    while thread:sleep(render) do
+      lib.dosomething()
+    end
+  end)() --To kill the thread do render_loop:kill()

   --Creating a nested thread
   thread.new(function() --You do not need to redefine thread again